 5. Star Wars: Return of the Jedi

-The conclusion of the most beloved sci-fi film franchise of all-time and our heroes Luke, Leia, and Han Solo.
-It’s no easy feat to end a series in a way that is satisfying, something The Rise of Skywalker will potentially struggle with given the controversial nature of the sequels.
-But, this film gets the job done even if it is somewhat absurd at times.
+The conclusion of the most beloved sci-fi film franchise of all time and our heroes Luke, Leia, and Han Solo.
+It’s no easy feat to end a series in a satisfying way, something The Rise of Skywalker will potentially struggle with given the controversial nature of the sequels.
+But, this film gets the job done, even if it is somewhat absurd at times.
 More specifically, everything on Endor with our furry little Empire killing Ewok friends.
 Upon rewatch, the sequences drag a little more than they used to when I was younger, with Han and Leia’s mission feeling slightly inconsequential to the internal battle of light and darkness between Luke, Darth Vader, and the Emperor.
 Nonetheless, Return of the Jedi provides us one last adventure in the battle for the galaxy with the characters we’ve grown to love and an ending that ties the trilogy up beautifully.